snehadiwan04/cds-exp-3/README.md

 ### Assignment Operators:

 These operators are used to assign values to variables.
-The basic assignment operator = assigns a value to a variable, while operators like +=, -=, *=, and /= combine the particular arithmetic operation with assignment.
+The basic assignment operator = assigns a value to a variable, while operators like +=, -=, *=, and /= combine the particular arithmetic operation with the assignment.

 ### Logical operators:

-These operators are used fot decision making and performing logical computations.
+These operators are used for decision-making and performing logical computations.
 These includes AND(&& or AND), OR(|| or OR), NOT(! or NOT), XOR(exclusive OR).

 ### Comparison Operators: